korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_11_Collections/README.md

 from each of the strings in my text block.
-I could have also used strip Indent there, but I've formatted my text block itself without indents, so I won't worry about it, for simplicity.
+I could have also used strip Indent there, but I've formatted my text block itself without indents, so I won't worry about it for simplicity.
 Next, I want to create specific types of contacts, based on the type passed.
 If the type is phone, I'll add a new Contact,